How to Answer ‘What Are Your Salary Expectations?’

 Why Are Candidates Asked About Salary Expectations?

 A salary expectation is the amount of money you would like to earn in a year.
 This number can be expressed as an hourly wage, annual salary, or monthly salary.
-The two primary reasons potential employers ask about salary expectations is to:
+The two primary reasons potential employers ask about salary expectations are to:

 1. Verify if the position’s budget fits what you want in pay.